microlancer/phptcgen/README.md

 phptcgen
 ========

-Automatic Dependency Test Case Generator for PHP using DocBlocks
+Automatic Dependency-Aware PHPUnit Test Case Generator

 ## What is phptcgen?